Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 This level of ph testing is never done in medical facilities.
 Usually, ph is done once.
 But you can’t get a good baseline just based on one test.
 By testing three times a day for 4 days you get a more accurate baseline.

 Understanding ph can also be better determined by doing a food record.
 Foods are either classified as either acid forming or alkaline forming.
 This can be confusing because food like fruit can be thought of as acid in and of themselves since they may have citric acid for instance in the case of lemons, or tomatoes.
 However, these foods are actually alkaline forming.
 Likewise, meat in and of itself is alkaline but when it is digested by the body it is acid forming.
 Most people unless they have worked to be otherwise are likely acid in their metabolic residue.
+In addition to understanding foods ph effect it is important to know that your hormones and neurotransmitters are made only from superior nutrition.
+Only superior nutrition can create the hormones and neurotransmitters necessary to bring a person back to balance.
+We provide that nutrition nutrition through a whole host of nutritional superfoods blended into smoothies that can bring an imbalance back to balance.

 When people are taking medications such as benzodiazepines and other sleep medications and they are looking to get off of them one thing to be aware of is their protein binding nature.